Skip to main content

 Shared secrets are scoped to any repository in the source code manager (SCM).
 Shared secrets are unique in the case they require a team to exist in your SCM org.
 In order to create/modify these secrets you must be a member of the SCM team.

-Example yaml block for shared secret type
+Example YAML block for shared secret type

 secrets: